xcart/xcart-docs/_pages/kb_en/users/user_management.md

 4. Creating new user accounts

-   A store admin can create new user accounts directly from **Users** section in the Admin area.
+   A store admin can create new user accounts directly from the **Users** section of the Admin area.

    To create a new user account:
    * click the **Add user** button above the users table;